paketo-buildpacks/builder-jammy-full/README.md

-This builder uses the [Paketo Jammy Full Stack](https://github.com/paketo-buildpacks/jammy-full-stack) (Ubuntu Jammy Jellyfish build and run images) with buildpacks for Java, Java Native Image, Go, Python, .NET, Node.js, and Procfile.
+This builder uses the [Paketo Jammy Full Stack](https://github.com/paketo-buildpacks/jammy-full-stack) (Ubuntu Jammy Jellyfish build and run images) with buildpacks for Java, Java Native Image, Go, Python, .NET, Node.js, Apache HTTPD, NGINX, and Procfile.

 To see which versions of build and run images, buildpacks, and the lifecycle that are contained within a given builder version, see the